-This is only one of a number of factors, but income above the threshold we discussed above could affect your student’s ability to get a subsidized loan from the federal government.
-Note it does not disqualify your student, it could reduce the amount of aid or reduce likelihood to receive aid.
+This is only one of a number of factors, but income above the threshold we discussed earlier could affect your student’s ability to get a subsidized loan from the federal government.
+Note it does not disqualify your student, but it could reduce the amount of aid or reduce likelihood to receive aid.

 Can a part-time job affect an education grant?

 Grants, from the federal or state government, could be affected by a summer job if your student’s income for the year in question is above the threshold we discussed above.
 Keep in mind this is just one of a number of factors.

 Could a teenage job help with student aid?

 Another scenario to consider is how work opportunities during high school could help secure financial aid.
 Some companies make scholarship opportunities available for their teenage employees.
 These are often overlooked options.
 There’s also an opportunity in the essay writing process, that many scholarships require, to make a case on how the work experience differentiated your student.

 Should my teenager have a job?

 Employment during the teenage years is a question with many factors outside of just college financial aid questions your family will have to answer.
 A first job will have many life benefits beyond just some spending money.
 Help your teenager navigate this question and help them celebrate the act of turning their skills into a paycheck.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.